luizmugnaini/presheaf/README.md

 You may either create a static or shared library binary or you can simply add the include directory `include` and the source file `src/all.cc` to your compilation command.
-If you are using CMake (may your soul be forgiven), you can add the following two lines to add Presheaf as a library:
+If you are using CMake (may your soul be forgiven), you can include the following lines to add Presheaf as a library:
 ```cmake
 add_library(presheaf src/all.cc)
 target_include_directories(presheaf PUBLIC include)